redcanaryco/cbapi2/README.md

 ## Known Issues

-* Process ID calculation can get confused when there are a mixture of 4.1 sensor and 4.2+ sensor IDs in the same data set (4.1 sensor process IDs are 64-bit signed integers while 4.2+ sensor generated process IDs are a GUID string)
 * Sensor document objects work *almost* but not quite the same as binary and process documents.
 Notably, `sensor_search` will not return a query object but rather directly yields the results back to the caller.
 * More documentation!